FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

 ```

 > ✏️ Note
-> Note: It is necessary to choose a timesketch* profile and specify the timestamp as --ISO-8601 for UTC or --RFC-3339 for local time.
-You may add other Hayabusa options if you desire, however, do not add the -M, --multiline option as the newline characters will corrupt the import.
 >
+> It is necessary to choose a _timesketch_ profile and specify the timestamp as `--ISO-8601` for UTC or `--RFC-3339` for local time.
+You may add other Hayabusa options if you desire, however, do not add the `-M`, `--multiline` option as the newline characters will corrupt the import.

 > 💡 Tip
 >